-In particular, we insist that the whole project be grounded in the human experience of God and religion considered without bias or preconception as much as possible, which necessitates that experiment be collaborative and (in the good sense of a much abused term) anarchistic.
-But secondly, is it essential that any foundational work pass muster according to the highest standards of the received state of mathematical and empirical science.
-We propose to accomplish this second phase not so much by attempting to gain assent to any proposition let alone acknowledgment of an ecclesiastic or spritual authority, but by increasing involvement of people in the whole project of natural theology understood as a consideration of the total evidence regarding God and religion considered as a cumulative case.
-The third phase of the investigation may be identitified with religious connoisseurship.
-The religious connoisseur, regardless of personal profession or affiliation, tries to determine, as a matter of public knowledge, whether the world or particular aspects of the world are from God, may be attributed to a sacred source, and, if so, how we are to interpret the purported signs of divinity in the world.
-Such connoisseurs must be steeped in academic learning, as least in their specialization, but to maintain credibility with their public, they must also be emphatic, explicit and militant as John Dewey said, in acting on the propositions they have defended as conclusions draw from consideration of the total evidence regarding God and religion considered as a cumulative case.

 10 Enthusiasm and Superstition Drain the Energy Needed to Live the Devout Life

 The extravagances of enthusiasm and superstition do not at all lie in the road of common sense; and therefore, so far as they are original mistakes, must be owing to going beside or beyond it.
 Now, since inquiry and examination can relate only to things so obscure and uncertain as to stand in need of it, and to persons who are capable of it; the proper advice to be given to plain honest men, to secure them from the extremes both of superstition and irreligion, is that of the Son of Sirach: In every good work trust thy own soul; for this is the keeping of the commandment.
 (FS.5.15)